freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/create-and-run-simple-c-sharp-console-applications/create-readable-code-with-conventions-whitespace-and-comments-in-c-sharp.md

 ## --assignment--

-Complete the [Create Readable Code with Conventions, Whitespace, and Comments in C#](https://learn.microsoft.com/training/modules/csharp-readable-code/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-readable-code/" target="_blank" rel="noreferrer">Create Readable Code with Conventions, Whitespace, and Comments in C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--